Vigan Travel Guide

 Café Uno Restobar

-Profile
+Edin Profile

-INSIDER TIPS / Edin Ikanovic /
+INSIDER TIPS / Edin /

-Enhance your Vigan, Philippines, travel experience with these insider tips for things to do in Vigan.
-Take a horse-drawn kalesa ride through Calle Crisologo at sunset for a magical, lantern-lit adventure—one of the top Vigan tourist spots.
-Savor Vigan longganisa for breakfast with garlic fried rice and egg at Café Leona, a must-try in the Vigan food guide, and explore hidden alleys like Barangay Tamag for authentic charm.
-Shop for unique burnay pottery in Barangay Pagburnayan to support local artisans, and plan your Vigan travel itinerary around festivals like the Longganisa or Viva Vigan for vibrant parades and traditions in 2025.
+Enhance your Vigan travel experience with these insider tips.
+Take a horse-drawn kalesa ride directly through Calle Crisologo at sunset for a magical, lantern-lit adventure.
+Savor Vigan longganisa for breakfast with garlic fried rice and egg at Café Leona, and carefully explore hidden alleys like Barangay Tamag for completely authentic local charm.